JARVIS: A Neuro-Symbolic Commonsense Reasoning Framework for Conversational Embodied Agents: Experiments

-\textbf{Two-Agent Task Completion (TATC)} TATC models both the \commander~and \follower~agents.
-Given the initial instruction, the \follower~communicates with the \commander~to achieve the household task.
-The \commander~has access to the environment metadata through three APIs, \emph{ProgressCheck}, \emph{SelectOid} and \emph{SearchObject}.
-The ProgressCheck returns the templated descriptions of the task and provides the changes between the current state $\InitState$ and the final state $\FinalState$.
-For example, the task \textit{Make plate of toast} has two state changes when the task is initialized, $\{ \textit{plate is clean}$ and $ \textit{bread is toasted}\}$.
-These state changes could include either a general class name or a specific object, and by using SearchObject or SelectOid APIs, the \commander~can check the ground truth object location and segmentation.
-Following the TEACh dataset~\cite{padmakumar2021teach}, we adapt~JARVIS~to two separate models for implementing the roles of \commander~and \follower~of the TATC task.
-Specifically, \commander~with our designed \textit{Task-Level Common Sense Module} will give instructions to the \follower, while the latter will ask for help and follow the instructions through \textit{Action Execution Module}.
+\textbf{Two-Agent Task Completion (TATC)} models both \commander~and \follower~roles.
+Given an initial instruction, the \follower~communicates with the \commander~to complete the task.
+The \commander~has oracle access to environment metadata via three APIs: \textit{ProgressCheck}, which lists task-relevant state differences; \textit{SelectOid}, for querying object identifiers; and \textit{SearchObject}, for locating objects.
+Following TEACh conventions, we implement JARVIS as two interacting agents: the \commander~uses a Task-Level Commonsense Module to issue instructions, while the \follower~executes actions and queries for help via an Action Execution Module.